kp101/Wellness-Monitor/RaspberryPi/bme68x/README.md

 This is an alternative to the usual python routine, it is more stable...it has less dependencies so less affected by breaking changes.
 As a bonus, it is much faster and consumes less resources.

 >[!NOTE]
-> This project depends on codes from [Bosch Sensortec](https://github.com/boschsensortec/BME68x_SensorAPI)
+> This project was derived from codes in [Bosch Sensortec](https://github.com/boschsensortec/BME68x_SensorAPI)
-> Certain portion of codes are reproduced with modification to work around limitations.
+> Certain portion of codes are reproduced with modification working around limitations.

 ## Features